peter/python-content-api/README.md

 * Deployment to Heroku
 * Deployment with Zappa to AWS Lambda

-## Setting up Development Environment
+## Setting up the Development Environment

 Install packages in a virtual env: